jtaborda42/ticket-lifecycle/README.md

 <img width="2034" height="1522" alt="image" src="https://github.com/user-attachments/assets/f5a1ab46-2751-4742-9020-c75e92192039" />
 </p>
 <p>
-At the top of the ticket, Jane clicks on the "Open" tab (next to status), clicks on "resolved".
-A window will pop up to confirm.
-Click on close and the ticket should be closed.
+At the top of the ticket, Jane clicks on the "Open" tab (next to status), clicks on "closed".
+A window will pop up to confirm the closure of the ticket.
+In the text box, you can type in notes such as "root cause anaylsis completed and the issue has been confirmed to be resolved."
+Click on close and the ticket is now closed.